Lichbio/Corona_Data-analysis/README.md

 # Corona_Data-analysis
-Codes were written in Python
+Data Analysis were performed by using Python